P-i-N/json5/README.md

 ```

 ## Overview

+### `json5::document`
+This is the main data structure for all library operations.
+It is an **immutable** container of all values, strings, objects and holds finished parsed representation of your JSON data.

 Most parsing, reading and writing operations are done with `json5::from_`* and `json5::to_`* functions:

 **`json5::from_file`** - loads and parses JSON data from file into *`json5::document`* instance: